FlowFuse/website/src/handbook/product/verticals.md

 ---
-navTitle: Product Categories
+navTitle: Market Segments
 ---

-# Product Categories
+# Market Segments

-Product categories refer to specific, identifiable segments within an industry or market that have distinct characteristics and needs.
-By understanding the categories, we can align our [product strategy](./strategy.md) to meet those specific needs.
-For this overview, we will focus on three distinct product categories: Industrial IoT Platforms, Low-Code Tools, and Data Integration Tools.
+By understanding the various markets in which we fit, we can align our [product strategy](./strategy.md) to meet those specific needs.
+For this overview, we will focus on three distinct product markets: Industrial IoT Platforms, Low-Code Tools, and Data Integration Tools.

 ## Industrial IoT Platforms